 - 1. A minimum of 120 semester hours.
 Some degree programs may require more than 120 credits. - 2.
 At least 40 percent of the total baccalaureate degree requirements must consist of upper level, advanced coursework (i.e. courses intended for students beyond sophomore level). - 3.
 A minimum cumulative quality point average of 2.00.
 Some degree programs may require a higher cumulative quality point average. - 4.
 Demonstration of competence in basic mathematical skills.
-See below. - 5.
+See Basic Mathematical Skills Competency on this page. - 5.
 Completion of the general education requirements.
-See Page 33 - 6.
-For students in B.A. programs, no more than 48 credits from any single department may be applied toward the 120 credit minimum.
+See General Education Program on page 33 - 6.
 Students in B.S. programs may apply no more than 64 credits from any single department toward the 120 credit minimum.
-In either case, if a department offers courses under more than one rubric, then this regulation applies separately to each rubric used. - Completion of the requirements for one or more majors. - 8.
+If a department offers courses under more than one rubric, then this regulation applies separately to each rubric used. - 7.
+Completion of the requirements for one or more majors. - 8.
 A minimum residency as outlined below: - a.
 The minimum residence requirement for the baccalaureate degree is one year (32 credits earned from East Stroudsburg University). - b.
 The last 32 credits must be taken at East Stroudsburg University unless a waiver is granted.
 This waiver requires the approval of the student's adviser, major department chair, and academic dean.
 Some programs which require off-campus senior level experiences at other schools have automatic exemptions from this section. - c.
 The minimum number of credits in the major which must be taken at East Stroudsburg University will be determined by the department housing the major.